slim71/SpartanLIFT/README.md

 // a few orders of magnitude less than MTBF so that the system makes steady progress

 rclcpp::create_wall_timer is a factory function that creates an object of a class that derives from rclcpp::TimerBase and uses the wall clock as the timer's time source.

+I've prefered not to create more nodes to keep a centralized architecture.
+Some request/serve function couples could be coded as ROS2 services though.

+The architecture is then single node, multi module: each node represents a whole Agent, which is comprised of multiple specialized modules exchanging data.
+Even more, I've decided not to let data "flow" directly from one module to another: each of them should pass through the main module to receive data handled by a third one.